-These honey glazed spiced pecans make a delicious snack or gift, and are wonderful as a topping for salads or desserts.
+These honey roasted cinnamon pecans make a delicious snack or gift and are wonderful as a topping for salads or desserts.

-Honey glazed cinnamon pecans are a delicious gulten-free snack you can make in under 20 minutes!
+Honey glazed cinnamon pecans are a delicious gluten-free snack you can make in under 20 minutes!
 We always make a big batch of these for the holidays and the kids love them!

 A delicious gift

 Glazed spiced pecans make a thoughtful homemade gift.

 Cook up a large batch then fill and decorate glass jars or cellophane bags with these delicious spiced pecans – they always go down a treat!

 Use whole or roughly chopped roasted pecans as a delicious sweet and crunchy a topping for: